ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 ### Files for this tutorial

-This short tutorial is mainly based around working with the basic pandas commands and data structures, but we also use some data about Scottish mountains, provided in the form of a csv file (`scottish_hills.csv`).
+This short tutorial is mainly based around working with the basic `pandas` commands and data structures, but we also use some data about Scottish mountains, provided in the form of a `.csv` file (`scottish_hills.csv`).

-You can download the data, and some helpful Python cheatsheets from <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">this github repository</a>.
+You can download the data from <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">this Github repository</a>.
 Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
-You should then save any python scripts to that folder, so they can access the data easily.
+You should then save any Python scripts to that folder, so they can access the data easily.

 Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-python-pandas-matplotlib" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
 For more details on how to register on Github, download Git and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">previous tutorial.</a>

-The original data came from a series of databases about the mountains of Scotland, which if you are interested further can be found here: http://www.haroldstreet.org.uk/other/excel-csv-files/.
+The original data came from a series of databases about the mountains of Scotland, which if you are interested further can be found here: <a href="http://www.haroldstreet.org.uk/other/excel-csv-files/" target="_blank">http://www.haroldstreet.org.uk/other/excel-csv-files/</a>.

 _As a side note, and some interesting trivia, the dataset we are using was originally compiled in **1891** by Sir Hugh Munro.
 He compiled a list of all the mountains in Scotland above 3000 feet (914m if you prefer the metric system).
 The table has been revised since with more accurate heights and coordinates._

 <a name="datastructures"></a>
 ## Understand the basic Pandas data structures

-Pandas has two core datastructures used to store data: The _Series_ and the _Dataframe_.
+`pandas` has two core data structures used to store data: The _Series_ and the _DataFrame_.

 ### Series

-The series is a one-dimensional array-like structure designed to hold a single array (or 'column') of data and an associated array called of data labels, called an _index_.
-We can create a series to experiment with just by passing a list of data, let's use numbers in this example:
+The series is a one-dimensional array-like structure designed to hold a single array (or 'column') of data and an associated array of data labels, called an _index_.
+We can create a series to experiment with by simply passing a list of data, let's use numbers in this example:

 ```python
 import pandas as pd